-On the shot immediately following a legal break and/or a Push Out (if a Push Out occurred), the shooting player must contact the lowest numbered ball on the table or it is a foul.
-If the breaker pockets one or more balls on a legal break, he/she continues to shoot until he/she misses, fouls, or wins the game.
+On the shot immediately following a legal break and/or a Push Out, the shooting player must contact the lowest numbered ball on the table or it is a foul.
+The player continues to shoot until they miss, foul, or win.
 If the player misses or fouls, the other player begins the inning and shoots until missing, committing a foul, or winning.
-The game ends when the 9-Ball is pocketed on a legal shot or game is forfeited for serious infractions of the rules.
+The game ends when the 9-Ball is pocketed on a legal shot or game is forfeited by either player.